Tecmo Classic Arcade

-Tecmo Classic Arcade is a collection of classic Tecmo arcade games for the Microsoft Xbox.
+Tecmo Classic Arcade is a collection of classic Tecmo arcade games for the Xbox.
 This collection was released on September 13, 2005 in the U.S., October 21, 2005 in Europe and October 27, 2005 in Japan, and contains all of the games that Tecmo Hit Parade (a similar collection released on the PlayStation 2 exclusively in Japan) includes along with four more games.
 This game was published and developed by Tecmo.

 Games

 There are 11 games in this collection.
 Games that are not in the original Tecmo Hit Parade are marked by an asterisk.